Father's Day savings and must-haves

 Shopping and Trends Expert Sara Skirboll joined Sarah Sager on Studio 3 to share the best deals, when shipping deadlines are, and more.

-Click here to visit RetailMeNot.
+to visit RetailMeNot.